 - contemporary risk analytics and value adjustments (XVAs)

 - interfaces for trade/market data and system configuration (API and XML)

 - simple application launchers in Excel, LibreOffice, Python, Jupyter

 - various examples that demonstrate typical use cases

 ORE is based on QuantLib, the open source library for quantitative finance, and it extends QuantLib in terms of simulation models, financial instruments and pricing engines.

 ORE is sponsored by Quaternion Risk Management as part of the firm’s commitment to transparency in pricing methods and risk analytics applied in the industry.
 ORE is free/open software, provided under the Modified BSD License, which permits using and modifying the code base as well as incorporating it into commercial applications.

-Open Source Risk Engine is sponsored by Quaternion.
+Open Source Risk Engine is sponsored by Acadia.
 The concept of open source is integral to the Firm’s vision.
 ORE is offered to the community as part of that vision and commitment to improve the transparency of risk analytics.